karannavani/wdi-project-one/README.md

 	With the help of my tutor, I devised a better way to do this.
 Instead of looping through all the columns being infinitely generated, I decided to perform the collision detection only against the column which is immediately in front of the character.
 This made for much easier code and was light on the computation.

 * **Multiplayer** – I had scalability in mind from the very beginning, I ensured that my code was divided into small reusable functions.
 This came in handy when I tried to implement multiplayer support.
 There was minimal duplication required to make this work.

 ---
-# Blockers
-* **Game Reset** – As my code grew in complexity, it became harder to keep track of all the variables and intervals I was running.
-This caused issues with the reset functionality of the game, where the game still continues to run even after a collision.

----
 # Future Features